gerelef/key-references/gnutools/git.md

 ## commit, push
 git commit [-m "commit msg"]
 git push [remote_name] [branch_name]

 ## revert
 Create new commits which reverse the effect of earlier ones.
 - Revert the most recent commit:
 `git revert HEAD`

-- Revert the 5th last commit:
-`git revert HEAD~4`

 - Revert a specific commit:
 `git revert 0c01a9`

 - Revert multiple commits:
 `git revert branch_name~5..branch_name~2`

-- Don't create new commits, just change the working tree:
-`git revert -n 0c01a9..9a1743`

-## fetch
-Download objects and refs from a remote repository.

-- Fetch the latest changes from the default remote upstream repository (if set):
-`git fetch`

-- Fetch new branches from a specific remote upstream repository:
-`git fetch remote_name`

-- Fetch the latest changes from all remote upstream repositories:
-`git fetch --all`

-- Also fetch tags from the remote upstream repository:
-`git fetch --tags`

-- Delete local references to remote branches that have been deleted upstream:
-`git fetch --prune`

 ## pull